 Most memory systems extract facts from conversations and retrieve the most similar ones next time.
 Palo encodes experience, not just what was said, but when, in what sequence, in what context.
-The difference is not technical.
-It is the difference between a system that knows things about you and one that understands what you have been through.
+The difference is structural: Palo preserves continuity across experiences instead of reducing a person to a list of extracted facts.

 Not everything deserves equal weight.
 Palo distinguishes what matters from what doesn't, holding what shapes a person's context over time, releasing what doesn't.
 Memory that forgets intelligently stays useful.
 Memory that keeps everything becomes noise.